kylec32/scaledcode-blog/content/blog/julian-vs-gregorian-calendar/index.md

 ---
-title: Understanding The History of Dates and Years Through the Julian and Gregorian Calendars
+title: Understanding The Dates Through the Julian and Gregorian Calendars
 description: The interesting history of the Julian and Gregorian calendars and how it can affect developers in their work.
 date: 2022-09-12
 hero_image: ./calendar-hero.jpg